tarunk/CAPSTON/README.md

   - Compare key statistical metrics across the different markets and assess similarities and differences, including measures like variance, skew, kurtosis, covariance, ARIMA parameters.
   - Discuss possible economic explanations for differences.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See Deployment / Installation for notes on how to deploy the project on a live system.
+## Prerequisites
+#### This project was developed within the below environment:
+* [Operating system] – Microsoft Windows 10
+Python Version – Python 3.7
+3. Python Modules
+a.	pandas
+b.	matplotlib
+c.	scipy
+d.	stats
+e.	statsmodel.api
+f.	seaborn
+g.	sklearn